YouTube Kids, YouTube & your child's Google Account

 - Unblock videos: Unblock all videos and channels that have been blocked in your child's YouTube Kids app

-You can also use the Family Link app to manage your child's activity settings, including their YouTube Search History and YouTube Watch History.
+From the Family Link app, you can view your child's Youtube Search History and Youtube Watch History.

 How YouTube works

 A child whose account is managed with Family Link can use the YouTube app, website, and other features if they are: